team113sanger/sparki/README.md

 #### Installing with `remotes`

-Start an R shell, install the `remotes` package if you haven't already, and then install SPARKI:
+Start an R shell, install the `remotes` package if you haven't already, and then install `SPARKI`:

 ```R
 PAT <- "glpat-...<your-pat-goes-here>..."